hult1989/eos-apm/README.md

 3. Add a Button in the Mainactivity, and name of the button can be bt3, bt4...

 3. Create a OnClickListener for that button, and add the method **startActivity** to invoke the slidingTabActivity, so that everyone can test new features in this branch without messing the **MainActivity** up
+4. If you like to upload a snapshot of the new feature, put it in ./ApmPowerManager/pic/, and add som instruction or explaination in this README file